dstackai/dstack/docs/docs/reference/cli/index.md

 ### dstack init

-This command must be called inside a folder before you can use `dstack run` or `dstack apply`.
+This command must be called inside a folder before you can run `dstack apply`.

 **Git credentials**